robjschroeder/Shortcuts/Jamf Pro API/README.md

 1. Download the companion app, Toolbox Pro: [Link](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977)
    - You will **_not_** need to complete the in-app purchase to use the Global Variables feature
 2. Open the Toolbox Pro app, choose **_Variables_** from the bottom menu and create the following variables:
+   - client_id
-   - Jamf Pro API Auth
+      - This will be the value for your Jamf Pro API client id
-      - The value for this variables should be in the format of _apiUsername:apiPassword_
+    - client_secret
-   - Jamf Pro URL
+      - This will be the value for your Jamf Pro API client secret
+    - jamfProURL
       - The value for this variables should be your Jamf Pro URL, i.e. https://server.jamfcloud.com
+   - access_token
+      - The value for this variable can be kept blank, the shortcuts will populate this variable when your token is generated

 ![IMG_0243](https://user-images.githubusercontent.com/23343243/202490011-3aa80f77-8ed9-44c5-ac0a-47b9b91bd4c4.jpg)